The wacky, big-money world of pet influencers | Malay Mail

 Over the course of her life, the Indiana-based cat lent her star power to multiple causes supported by Greenpeace and the American Society for the Prevention of Cruelty to Animals (ASPCA).

-Since 2013, Lil Bub has also been the face of campaigns with People for the Ethical Treatment of Animals (Peta) promoting sterilisation and pet adoption, as opposed to buying designer breeds.
+Since 2013, Lil Bub has also been the face of campaigns with People for the Ethical Treatment of Animals (PETA) promoting sterilization and pet adoption, as opposed to buying designer breeds.

-Lil Bub “used her stardom to make the world a better place for animals,” Peta said in a tribute tweet.
-“Honour her legacy by remembering her message: always adopt, never shop.”
+Lil Bub “used her stardom to make the world a better place for animals,” PETA said in a tribute tweet.
+“Honor her legacy by remembering her message: always adopt, never shop.”

 Nobody should “treat animals as accessories or frivolous possessions,” she told AFP.
 Instead, “it’s important for people with animals who have an audience on the internet to encourage their followers to treat their pets like members of the family.”